alicenguyen/cogs101a/notes/lecture-notes-03.md

 Quantitative Methods:
 ---------------------------------------------------
-* Detection
+1. Detection
 	* **absolute threshold** - smallest amount of stimlulus energy required for detection.
+	  	1. **Method of limits**
 			* Stimului are presented at different intensities.
 The order switches at each trial.
 The observer indicates whether they detect the signal.
 When the answer changes, this is called a **crossover point**.
 			* absolute threshold = mean value(crossover points)
+		2. **Method of adjustment**
+			* Observer adjusts stimulus intensity until they detect the stimulus
+			* trials can be repeated to get an average stimulus intensity value require for detection
+			* advantage: fast
+		3. **Method of constant stimuli**
+			* Experimenter presents 5-9 stimuli with different intensities in random order.
+			* Each stimuli is presented several times, but in random order.
+			* threshold = the intensity at which the stimulus was detected 50% of the time.
+			* advantage: most accurate method.

 	* **difference threshold** - smallest difference between two stimuli that can be detected
-* Magnitude estimation
+2. Magnitude estimation
-* Visual search and reaction time
+3. Visual search and reaction time